FAQs for Study Abroad at GCU (COVID-19)

 Our faculty-led Spring Break study abroad programs departed on February 28, at which time there were no Level 3 travel or CDC health advisories issued for the program destinations.
 Students have returned from their programs abroad, and you can read about their experiences on our blog.

-Given the current travel and health advisories, study abroad programs for this summer will be suspended.
-Please consider applying for Winter 2021 or Summer 2021 programs.
+Given the current travel and health advisories, study abroad programs for this summer and fall semester will be suspended.
+Please consider applying for 2021 programs.

 Schedule a phone advising meeting with Laura Grodewald at ude.naigroeg@dlawedorgl to begin your journey!